ciaraosull/project-4-django/README.md

     *	create form to allow users to be able to edit the information displayed on their profile page
     *	add update button for users to click to submit their changes
     *	show success message when user profile update
-    *   manually test this works
+    *   manually test this works by setting up a test user

 Story points estimated the effort required to complete a particular User Story in one iteration.
 To create a Product Backlog GitHub Milestones was used to track progress on groups of issues relating to the User Stories.